Louisville District successfully outfits over 200 DoDEA Pre-K classrooms around the world

 |0

-This work, Louisville District successfully outfits over 200 DoDEA Pre-K classrooms around the world [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisville District successfully outfits over 200 DoDEA Pre-K classrooms around the world, by Abby Korfhage, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Louisville District successfully outfits over 200 DoDEA Pre-K classrooms around the world